mallikarjun2014/MACHINE-LEARNING-APPROACH-FOR-BRAIN-TUMOR-PREDICTION-USING-MRI-IMAGING-DATA/README.md

 The project follows a structured machine learning pipeline:

+Data Collection
-Data Collection: MRI brain scan images are collected from a publicly available dataset.
+MRI brain scan images are collected from a publicly available dataset.

+Image Preprocessing
-Image Preprocessing: Images are resized, normalized, and enhanced to improve quality.
+Images are resized, normalized, and enhanced to improve quality.

+Feature Extraction
-Feature Extraction: Relevant image features are extracted for model training.
+Relevant image features are extracted for model training.

+Model Training
-Model Training: Supervised machine learning algorithms are trained using the processed dataset.
+Supervised machine learning algorithms are trained using the processed dataset.

+Model Evaluation
-Model Evaluation: Models are evaluated using metrics such as accuracy, precision, recall, and F1-score.
+Models are evaluated using metrics such as accuracy, precision, recall, and F1-score.
+Prediction
-Prediction: The trained model predicts whether an MRI image contains a brain tumor and identifies its class.
+The trained model predicts whether an MRI image contains a brain tumor and identifies its class.

 Features
 MRI image preprocessing
 Brain tumor detection and classification